Having an eating disorder is far more complicated than having feelings about food.

 That’s an enormous thing to ask of anyone.
 Eating disorders aren’t just diets you can pick up and stop at any time — they’re deeply ingrained coping mechanisms that have turned against us.

-After periods of prolonged restriction, the brains of people with eating disorders are neurologically altered, according to multiple recent research studies (, 2017, and ).
+After periods of prolonged restriction, the brains of people with eating disorders are neurologically altered, according to multiple recent research studies (

 The brain circuits that are in charge of hunger and fullness become less and less activated, which erodes our ability to interpret, understand, and even experience normal hunger cues.